hrzndhrn/xema/docs/usage.md

 ```

 I admit this example is a little absurd.
-But the URL could be also any other URL and with another resolver, the file
+But the URL could be also any other URL and with another loader, the file
 could be on your hard disk.

 You can use the schema above as follow.